 - Combination pills contain both progesterone and estrogen.
 These lower the excessive androgen level in your body.

-- The medication lessens severe acne by controlling production of sebum.
+- The medication lessens severe acne by controlling the production of sebum.

 - Your doctor may recommend this line of treatment if antibiotics and topical creams fail.

-- As the hormonal pills are relatively safe, these are often prescribed to treat acnes.
+- As the hormonal pills are relatively safe, these are often prescribed to treat acne.

 Can Birth Control Pills Containing Estrogen Cause Acne?